pllorera/gallery/README.md

  The images to be displayes were grouped by 10 images per page.

  A bigger image is displayed as pop-up dialog when the thumbnail image is clicked.
- NOTE: The image displayed on the pop-up dialog is different from the clicked thumbnail image.
+ NOTE: I observed that the image displayed on the pop-up dialog is different from the clicked thumbnail image.

  The page is responsive design and is able to view properly on different screen sizes.